staslast/xmpp-websocket/README.md

 # xmpp-websocket
 Sending and receiving XMPP nodejs and browser
+Experiment on **Heroku** server
 ## Installation
 1. **node-xmpp-client**